CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Blocks/Text/find-text/find-all-text-block.md

 Finds all occurrences of [Text To Find][TextToFind Property] in a given [Text][Text Property].

-[Search Options][SearchOptions Property] can be specified to choose whether to use a ContainsText, PatternMatching or Regex search to match the [Text To Find][TextToFind Property] input.
+[Search Options][SearchOptions Property] can be specified to choose whether to use a LiteralText, PatternMatching or Regex search to match the [Text To Find][TextToFind Property] input.

 ## Examples